Anastasio Aquino's rebellion

-Anastasio Aquino's Rebellion was an uprising led by Salvadoran indigenous leader Anastasio Aquino (15 April 1792, in Santiago Nonualco, El Salvador – 24 July 1833, in San Vicente, El Salvador) in El Salvador during the time it belonged to the Federal Republic of Central America.
+Anastasio Aquino's rebellion was an uprising led by Salvadoran indigenous leader Anastasio Aquino (15 April 1792, in Santiago Nonualco, El Salvador – 24 July 1833, in San Vicente, El Salvador) in El Salvador during the time it belonged to the Federal Republic of Central America.

 Aquino was born into a family belonging to the Taytes (chiefs) of the Nonualco, an Indigenous tribe of the Pipil nation that occupied the territory of the current Department of La Paz.

 Background

 After the independence of Central America from Spain, it was briefly united with the Mexican Empire of Agustín de Iturbide (1821–23).
 In 1823, with the fall of Emperor Iturbide, it declared independence from Mexico together with the states of Guatemala, Honduras, Nicaragua and Costa Rica.
 The five states formed a short-lived federal republic that lasted until 1840, but it was a difficult existence.
 The confrontations between Liberals and Conservatives, the local caudillos, the government's lack of resources and its precarious organization, among other things, made the federation unstable.

 The need to raise money for the support of the federation lead to a series of economic measures that were unpopular with the majority of the population.
 Among these were tributes and expropriations of uncultivated land.
 The latter especially was a blow to the Indigenous population, who during colonial times had retained the right to practice slash-and-burn agriculture in lands not occupied by haciendas.
 Now the haciendas expanded and the land available for subsistence agriculture by the Indigenous shrank.
-Forced labor in mines and fields also continued. through this proccess, the new governmental structure built on the already harmful policies towards the indigenous population that were put forth by the Spaniards.
+Forced labor in mines and fields also continued.
+Through this process, the new governmental structure built on the already harmful policies towards the indigenous population that were put forth by the Spaniards.

 The government of El Salvador had to implement unpopular measures in 1832, including a direct tax on real estate and on rents.
 This led to discontent and to popular uprisings.
 A major revolt occurred at San Miguel, but others occurred at Chalatenango, Izalco and Sonsonate.
 These were suppressed.